During our three months travelling around Tasmania, we managed to tackle a lot of incredible adventures here.

 Don’t believe us?
 Check out our video of the Mount Amos hike below!

 Once we had captured all of our photos of Wineglass Bay below us we began the climb back down.

 It was only then, in the light of day, that we could see what we had ascended a few hours earlier.

-The granite mountains are bare and steep, and one wrong move could potentially send a weary hiker dozens of metres straight down.
+The granite mountains of Mount Amos are bare and steep, and one wrong move could potentially send a weary hiker dozens of metres straight down.